 Finding opportunities to play the pocket trumpet is easy because it has a mainstream (B♭) sound.

 What’s the typical price range for a pocket trumpet?

 Pocket trumpets are typically less expensive than other trumpets.
 Expect to find a new pocket trumpet selling for around $100.
-High-end pocket trumpets are correspondingly cheaper than other models and typically run about $1,000.
+High-end pocket trumpets are correspondingly less expensive than their full-size B♭ counterparts and typically run about $1,000.

 5. Piccolo trumpet

 Piccolo trumpets are a class of horns typically built in A or B♭.
 The trumpeter can switch between the two keys by changing the leadpipe.
 They also typically feature four valves instead of the usual three.
 Their short tubing and extra valve give piccolo trumpets one of the most unique sounds in the entire brass family.

 The piccolo trumpet was invented in 1905.
 But it didn’t achieve mainstream acceptance until French trumpeter Maurice André popularized it in the 1950s and 1960s.

 This smaller trumpet has found its way into history with its high-pitched sound and unique appearance.
 Examples of modern appearances of the piccolo trumpet include Penny Lane and All You Need is Love by the Beatles.
 This trumpet is also prominent in certain classical pieces where higher pitches are appropriate.